 “The grounds, the buildings, everything’s improved since I’ve been here,” Javillonar said.

-The facility is operated by the private non-profit Hale Mahaolu, which has 13 facilities in Maui County including low-income senior, disability and family housing.
-Manaba said the wait for units at Home Pumehana is six months to a year, emphasizing their commitment to creating a secure environment for residents and addressing issues like elder abuse.
+The facility is managed by the private non-profit organization Hale Mahaolu, overseeing 13 facilities in Maui County that include low-income senior, disability, and family housing.
+According to Manaba, the waiting period for units at Home Pumehana is six months to a year, emphasizing their commitment to creating a secure environment for residents and addressing issues like elder abuse.